Oxystin/homebridge-fibaro-home-center/README.md

     - `password` - Password for accessing Fibaro Home Center machine.
 - Optional parameters:
     - `pollerperiod` - Polling interval for querying Fibaro Home Center machine (**0**: disabled, **7**: seconds is the default).
+    - `excludeDeviceID` - Device IDs to be excluded from homekit.

-Look for a sample config in [config.json example](https://github.com/oxystin/homebridge-fibaro/blob/master/config.json)s
+Look for a sample config in [config.json example](https://github.com/oxystin/homebridge-fibaro/blob/master/config.json)